atulvarshneya/quantum-computing/qucircuit/README.md

 	svc = reg.getSvc("QSystems")

 ### Backend Service
-Backend service implments the methods to connect with the quantum computing service, using the required authentication/authorization.
-The service provides methods to discover backend engines under that service, and get the handles to them to run the quantum computing circuits/programs. listInstances() returns a list of tuples (name, description) of all instances (quamtum computer) available at this service getInstance(name) returns an object representation of the named instance (quantum computer)
+Backend service implments the methods to connect with the quantum computing service (through authentication/authorization as required).
+The service provides methods to discover backend engines under that service, and get the handles to them to run the quantum computing circuits/programs. listInstances() returns a list of tuples (name, description) of all instances (quamtum computers) available at this service getInstance(name) returns an object representation of the named instance (quantum computer)

 Example usage: Going through the Registry